Public Art – Shinjuku Edition

 Hand of Peace

 Created by the Italian sculptor Giuseppe Penone, this piece of art is indeed in the shape of a fingernail.
-The marble and glass rising from water create a cool, refreshing atmosphere.
+The marble and glass rising from the water creates a peaceful and serene mood.

 Location: Courtyard inside Shinjuku I-Land Tower [Google Map]

 These colorful objets d'art are creations of Roy Lichtenstein, an artist that represents the Pop Art movement along with Andy Warhol.
 As per the titles, these works depict a brushstroke and it seems you can feel the rhythm of the brush sweeping over the canvas.

 Location: Along Ome Kaido Road near Shinjuku I-Land Tower [Google Map]

 We hope you enjoyed this tour!
 Next time you come to Shinjuku to see the sights, we hope you will take some time to enjoy the art made by these famous artists.